5Rashmi/JavascriptMiniPrograms/README.md

 ---

-## Project 3: Playing with CSS variables & JS 🤾‍♂️
+## Project 3: Playing with CSS variables and JS 🤾‍♂️

 ### About
 This program demonstrates how to create and manipulate CSS variables using JavaScript.
 It features interactive controls for adjusting the spacing, blur, and base color of an image, showcasing the dynamic capabilities of CSS variables.